tomsilver/pybullet-helpers/README.md

 7. Add `IKInfo` inside your new robot class in `robots/`.

 Contributions are welcome to improve this process, especially steps 3 onward.

+*Note for Robot URDFs:
+For consistency with Bullet IK, ensure that the inertial frame of the base link in your robot URDF is located at (0, 0, 0) in the world frame.